DAF201/2022_fall_school_garbage/Logic.md

 ## AND

-Only be true when both are true, otherwise false.
+Only be true when both are true, otherwise false

 p = T, q = T, p ∧ q = T